Develop a Lifelong Learning Habit

 Surround Yourself with Intellectually Simulating People.
 We learn a lot from others.
 Hang around others who put learning high on their priority list.
 Hook up with interesting people who inspire you and help stretch your thinking.
 Expand your circle and target other high achievers.

 Visit Your Local Bookstore Weekly.
-Browse your local bookstore on a weekly basis.
+Browse your local bookstore (online or in-person) on a weekly basis.
 Make this a regular family outing.
 Swing by after dinner on a Friday or Saturday night.
 Pick up a couple of interesting books and scan through them — you’ll be surprised by how much learning you can pick up if you do this on an ongoing basis.